-The helm controls consist of engine throttle and shift controls, steering system, trim tab control switches and the optional spotlight control.
+The helm controls consist of engine throttle and shift controls, steering system, trim tab control switches, optional spotlight and the optional bow thruster controls.

 Each manufacturer of the control components provides an owner's manual with its product.
 It is important that you read, understand and become familiar with the proper care and operation of all control systems.